TheaFrances/Coleoid_genome_topology_2025/2. Interacting gene pair analysis/README.md

 # Interacting gene pair analysis

 This folder documents the interacting gene pair analyses.
 Includes gene-bin mapping, and ortholog checks between species.
 All steps are demonstrated using the *E. scolopes* sample 403493 at 100 kb resolution.
-Additional commands are provided for *S. officinalis* to complete orthology comparisons as at the time of writing this paper, no gene annotation was available for *S. officinalis*.
+Additional commands are provided at the start for *S. officinalis* to complete orthology comparisons, since at the time of writing this paper, no gene annotation was available for the *S. officinalis* reference genome.

-Note: orthology was assessed using reciprocal best BLAST hits for *E. scolopes*, *O. bimaculoides* and *P. maximus* using BLASTP 2.16.0 with the parameters -evalue 1E-2 -max_target_seqs 1 -outfmt 6.
+**Note on input files of orthologous genes:**
+BLASTP (v2.16.0) was run with the parameters: -evalue 1E-2 -max_target_seqs 1 -outfmt 6 to classify reciprocal best hit orthologs between *E. scolopes*, O. bimaculoides* and *P. maximus*. *E. scolopes* was used as the reference (database) in all cases, except for identifying *P. maximus* orthologs of *O. bimaculoides* genes, where *O. bimaculoides* was used as the database.
+Text files of 1:1 orthologs in both directions were generated: **EUPgeneOBI.txt**, **EUPgenePEC.txt**, **OBIgeneEUP.txt**, and **OBIgenePEC.txt**, where: EUP = *E. scolopes*, OBI = *O. bimaculoides*, PEC = *P. maximus*.
+If the species abbreviation appears first in the filename, this indicates that the species' genes are in the first column of the file.
+For example, in EUPgeneOBI.txt, *E. scolopes* genes are in the first column, and their best reciprocal orthologs in *O. bimaculoides* are in the second.
+This directionality matters in the downstream analyses.

 ### Make orthology annotation file for *S. officinalis*